Carpetsmoker/password-bunny/README.markdown

 Security
 ========
-- The file is encrypted with [blowfish][blf], which should be secure.
+- The file is encrypted with [blowfish][blf], which should be secure, although it is possible that the Vim implementation may be incorrect (a serious [vulnerability][vuln] was discovered, and fixed, in August 2014).

 - Your system’s memory will contain the plaintext contents.
+You should only run this program on trusted machines (ie. not a shared host or the like).

 - We issue no warnings against unwise passwords (either as master password for the file, or passwords for the sites you add).
 It’s *your* responsibility to